 303-735-2440 or firstname.lastname@example.org

 Coordinates college scholarships.

 303-735-6446 or email@example.com

 Areas of responsibility include oversight of the college’s assessment efforts, including the development, administration and analysis of numerous prospective student, current student, alumni and employer surveys.
-Also oversees assessment measures and reporting efforts necessary for accreditation by the Engineering Accreditation Commission of ABET.
+Also oversees assessment measures and reporting efforts necessary for accreditation by the Computing and Engineering Accreditation Commissions of ABET.

 303-492-4404 or firstname.lastname@example.org

 Areas of responsibility include advising students in transition, administering the Active Learning Program and its components, supporting engineering student societies, and providing support for companies interested in reaching our students.